GUNDUPOOJA/WeRemindYou/README.md

 - Minimum sdk version 21 and target sdk version 29.

 ## Database:
-- We are using SQlite database for our android application.
+- We are using SQLite database for our android application.
 - SQLite stores the data in structured manner.
 SQLite has higher performance.
 - SQLite databases can also be queried and the data retrieval is much more robust.
 - we are using this database to store the reminders,date,time,days, priorities,alarm and the timer.